definability/pattern-recognition-server/README.rst

   if you pause the application before the next step.
-- Send the response in the form ``[step] [solution]``, where ``[step]`` is the problem number and ``[solution]`` is your guess to the problem
+- Send the response in the form ``[step] [solution]``, where ``[step]`` is the problem number and ``[solution]`` is your guess to the problem — a digit represented by the ``matrix``.
 - Receive a response in the form ``[step] [answer]``, where ``[answer]`` is the right answer to the problem ``[step]``.
 - If there are more problems left to solve